Prelude in F-sharp minor (Rachmaninoff)

 The rising and falling melodic pattern in the opening.

-The Prelude in F-sharp minor, Op.
+The Prelude in F♯ minor, Op.
 23, No. 1 is a composition by Sergei Rachmaninoff completed and premiered in 1903.
 It is one of ten preludes composed by Rachmaninoff in 1901 and 1903.

 Structure

 The prelude is ternary and homophonic in nature.
 The "A" section (measures 1–13) introduces the first theme, section "B" (13–30) introduces a new set of variations, and measures 30–41 mark an altered return to the original "A" theme.
 Each of the larger ternary sections contains its set of "micro-variations" marked by changes in note values, dynamics, and rhythm.
 For instance, the "A" theme, introduced in measures 1 and 2, is varied in measure 8.